Background

 Research Interests

-Dr. Mirza’s research interests are to study language and reading development and learning disabilities among English language learners.
-More specifically, her research looks at learning to read in different languages across different orthographies.
-Part of her research work also looks at reading disabilities (Dyslexia based) in connection to genetics and potential remediation in form of reading intervention among young children.
-Her research work also involves running a program outside of Canada which includes training elementary level teachers on “Principles of Teaching Literacy”.
-Her more recent collaborative study is underway with collaborators in Ontario at Wilfrid Laurier University and Brock University.
-This ongoing study focuses on how 2nd and 3rd grade children with or without reading and/or learning disabilities perform when they are provided with enriched vocabulary-based intervention to strengthen their reading skills.
-Moreover, how do readers’ profiles differ when they are separated into language learning categories, ELLs versus non-ELLs.
-There are numerous and rich opportunities for students at every level within her ongoing project.
+Dr. Mirza’s research interests are to study language and reading development as well as learning disabilities among English language learners (ELLs).
+Her research focuses on learning to read in different languages with different orthographies.
+She also looks into reading disabilities such as Dyslexia and how genetics can be linked to it.
+Part of her research work involves running a program outside of Canada, which includes training elementary-level teachers on “Principles of Teaching Literacy”.
+She is currently collaborating with researchers from Wilfrid Laurier University and Brock University on a study that examines the performance of 2nd and 3rd-grade children with and without reading and learning disabilities when provided with enriched vocabulary-based intervention to strengthen their reading skills.
+Additionally, the study looks at how readers’ profiles differ when they are categorized as English language learners (ELLs) or non-ELLs.
+Her ongoing project offers numerous opportunities for students at every level.

 Graduate students

-Dr. Mirza is accepting graduate students in 2021-2022 at both the MA and PhD levels, in Education.
+Dr. Mirza is currently accepting graduate students in Education at both the MA and PhD levels to supervise their thesis.

 Dr. Amna Mirza